VRDC CALL FOR SUBMISSIONS

 - Session Title

-A description of your presentation as you would have it appear on the GDC website in 100 words or less.
+In 100-150-words, provide a concise description of your session as you would have it appear on the GDC website.
 Write in 3rd person, present tense.

-In 50-words or less, summarize what new knowledge attendees will gain from this presentation.
-Write as you would have it appear on the website.
+In 50-words or less, tell us what attendees will gain from this presentation.
+Be specific by giving concrete examples and remember that VRDC attendees are experts in their field.
 Do not use bullet points, write in 3rd person present tense.

 - Supporting Materials